Father Gabriel Richard High School (Ann Arbor, Michigan): History

+Academics

 In 2008, Father Gabriel Richard High School was put on the Top 50 List of best Catholic high schools in the nation.
 As of October 2012, it had been placed on this list for four consecutive years.
 In 2020, FGR was once again named to the Catholic School Honor Roll by the Cardinal Newman Society, which recognizes high-performing Catholic elementary and secondary schools nationwide.